Professional Requirements

 • the advanced practice registered nurse requests that the person consent to sending a copy of all records of the encounter to the person’s primary care provider if the prescribing advanced practice registered nurse is not the person’s primary care provider and, if the person consents, the advanced practice registered nurse sends the records to the person’s primary care provider

 SOURCE: AK Statute Sec.
-08.68.710, (Accessed Nov.
+08.68.710, (Accessed Jun.
 2023).

-Nursing
+Nursing – APRN

-or a telehealth encounter, an APRN must complete and document
+For a telehealth encounter, an APRN must complete and document

-• The patient’s informed consent to use telehealth technologies;
+• the patient’s informed consent to use telehealth technologies;

-• A clinical history and review of systems establishing diagnoses and identifying conditions and contraindications to recommended treatment;
+• a clinical history and review of systems establishing diagnoses and identifying conditions and contraindications to recommended treatment;

-• A plan of care that lists all recommendations and prescriptions issued by electronic means;
+• a plan of care that lists all recommendations and prescriptions issued by electronic means;

-• The patient and provider locations at the time of the telehealth visit; and
+• the patient and provider locations at the time of the telehealth visit; and

-• The provider-patient relationship prior to prescribing.
+• the provider-patient relationship prior to prescribing.

 SOURCE: AK Admin Code Title 12, 44.925 (Accessed Feb.
 2024).